glakshay/in-hand-manipulation/README.md

+## In-hand Manipulation

+This work is done in simulation using Franca 7 DOF arm and with Variable friction gripper.
+The project aims at integrating the gripper with the franca arm to attempt to grasp objects, slide and rotate blocks in Gazebo simulator (supported by ROS).

 ## src
 The 'src' folder contains all the ROS project.
 For a description of what each folder and directory does, please refer to their individual 'README.md' files.